-Performance period 6 monthly based on H1 and H2 performance Opportunity CEO - 73.5% of fixed remuneration comprised of 36.75% for on target performance, and 36.75% for outperformance CFO - 45.5% of fixed remuneration comprised of 22.75% for on target performance, and 22.75% for outperformance How the STI is paid?
-In cash Performance measures/KPIs for on target Financial 50% weighting - EBIT, Sales, Margin, Costs performance Strategy 20% weighting - Omni Channel, Supply Chain Evolution Customer 20% weighting - Brilliance Membership, Global Credit Strategy People 10% weighting - Engagement, Retention Performance measure for outperformance component Scaled EBIT increments above on target performance Performance conditions Awarded to the executive if performance measures and KPIs are achieved How is STI assessed?
+Performance period 6 monthly based on H1 and H2 performance How it is set CEO - 73.5% of fixed remuneration comprised of 36.75% for on target performance, and 36.75% for outperformance CFO - 45.5% of fixed remuneration comprised of 22.75% for on target performance, and 22.75% for outperformance How is it delivered In cash Performance measures/KPIs Financial 50% weighting - EBIT, Sales, Margin, Costs for on target performance Strategy 20% weighting - Omni-Channel, Supply Chain Evolution Customer 20% weighting - Brilliance Membership, Global Credit Strategy People 10% weighting - Engagement, Retention Performance measure for outperformance component Scaled EBIT increments above on target performance Performance conditions Awarded to the executive if performance measures and KPIs are achieved How is STI assessed?
 The Chair reviews the CEO's performance against the performance targets and objectives set for that year.
-The CEO assesses the performance of the Executive team, with the CEO having oversight of his direct reports and the day-to-day functions of the Company.
-The Committee reviews the assessed performance to determine STI outcome for executives
+The CEO assesses the performance of the Executive Leadership Team, with the CEO having oversight of his direct reports and the day-to-day functions of the Company.
+The Committee reviews the assessed performance to determine STI outcome for executives.

-FY21 STI Outcomes
+FY21 STI OUTCOMES